cypher256/java-extension-pack/README.md

 ![](https://img.shields.io/visual-studio-marketplace/i/Pleiades.java-extension-pack-jdk?color=blue)
 ![](https://img.shields.io/visual-studio-marketplace/last-updated/Pleiades.java-extension-pack-jdk?color=orange)

 Just install the extension and you can start Java development out of the box without installing JDK or setting the JAVA_HOME environment variables.
 Gradle/Maven tasks can be run from the Gradle/Maven view or the Command Palette.
-Note that the JAVA_HOME and PATH environment variables must be set when used on the command line.
 <br>
 <br>